d-zone-org/d-zone/README.md

 The server runs a [Discord bot](https://www.npmjs.com/package/discord.io) which monitors the activity and user statuses in the server of your choice.
 This data is sent to clients in real time via websockets.

 ### Client Component
-The client (also powered by node with browserify) runs a graphical simulation in a canvas depicting an isometric scene populated by objects and characters.
+The client (also designed with node via browserify) runs a graphical simulation in a canvas depicting an isometric scene populated by objects and characters.
 The activity in the scene is dictated and influenced by the data received from the server component.